-Northern bottlenose whales are among the deepest-diving mammal species in the world, with dives often lasting an hour at depths of over 1,000 metres.
-The longest and deepest dive recorded so far for this species was 94 minutes to a depth of 2,340m (Sivle et al. 2015, Miller et al. 2015).
-In another study, a tagged individual made regular dives to over 800m (Hooker and Baird 1999).
+Northern bottlenose whales are among the deepest-diving mammal species in the world, with dives often lasting an hour at depths of more than 1,000 metres.
+The longest and deepest dive recorded so far for this species was 94 minutes to a depth of 2,340 m (Sivle et al. 2015, Miller et al. 2015).
+In another study, a tagged individual made regular dives deeper than 800 m (Hooker & Baird 1999).
 The same study noted two distinct types of dives that the whales made: ‘short duration and shallow’ and ‘long duration and deep’.
-The short shallow dives generally follow a long deep dive, as the whales remain at or near the surface, sometimes for an hour or more (Whitehead and Hooker 2011).
+The short shallow dives generally followed a long deep dive, when the whales remained at or near the surface, sometimes for an hour or more (Whitehead and Hooker 2011).

 Northern bottlenose whales appear to be curious.
-They will approach slow moving or stationary boats and seem to be attracted by unfamiliar noises, such as those made by ships’ motors or generators.
+They will approach slow moving or stationary boats and seem to be attracted by unfamiliar noises, such as those made by ship motors or generators.
 A consequence of this behaviour is that bottlenose whales were easily captured by whalers.
-Another aspect of their behaviour that often led to their capture was their tendency to remain by wounded companions (Mead 1989, Miller et al. 2015).
+Another aspect of their behaviour that often led to their capture is their tendency to remain by wounded companions (Mead 1989, Miller et al. 2015).

 Food and feeding

-Northern bottlenose whales appear to occupy a very narrow niche in terms of their feeding, with their primary prey item being deepwater squid from the genus Gonatus.
-In the northern parts of their range the primary species is Gonatus fabricii, whereas in more southerly waters G. steenstrupi is more commonly eaten.
+Northern bottlenose whales appear to occupy a very narrow feeding niche, with their primary prey item being deepwater squid from the genus Gonatus.
+In the northern parts of their range, the primary species is Gonatus fabricii, whereas in more southerly waters, G. steenstrupi is more commonly eaten.
 This corresponds to the distribution of these two squid species.
-In one study, Gonatus sp. made up more than 99 and 98% of the estimated weight of prey items eaten for 2 whales stranded from the North Sea (Santos et al. 2001).
+In one study examining 2 whales stranded from the North Sea, Gonatus sp. made up more than 99 and 98% of the estimated weight of prey items eaten (Santos et al. 2001).
 A fatty acid analysis of these prey species found that squid represent a relatively rich food source in terms of their lipid content (Hooker et al. 2001).

 Fish remains have also been found in the stomachs of northern bottlenose whales, both from stranded animals and those hunted commercially.
-The numbers found, however, have always been low when compared to cephalopod prey remains, and have been found to vary by location: 50% of the whales studied from off Labrador contained fish remains, while only 10% of those off Iceland had eaten any fish (Benjaminsen and Christensen 1979).
+However, the numbers found have always been low compared to cephalopod prey remains.
+They have also been found to vary by location: 50% of the whales studied from off Labrador contained fish remains, while only 10% of those off Iceland had eaten any fish (Benjaminsen & Christensen 1979).
 Fish species found include redfish (Sebastes sp.), Greenland halibut (Reinhardtius hippoglossoides), rabbitfish (Chimaera monstrosa), spiny dogfish (Squalus acanthias), ling (Molva molva) and skate (Raja sp.)
-(Benjaminsen and Christensen 1979).
+(Benjaminsen & Christensen 1979).
 Northern bottlenose whales occasionally also take other benthic organisms such as sea cucumbers, starfish and prawns (Reeves et al. 1993, Taylor et al. 2008).

 Distribution and habitat

-The best-studied subpopulation of these whales is found in the waters over “the Gully,” a large submarine canyon off Nova Scotia, Canada (location 44◦N, 59◦W).
-The Gully is the southernmost area that northern bottlenose whales consistently occupy in the western Atlantic (Wimmer and Whitehead 2004).
-In the mid north Atlantic, their range includes both the west and east coasts of Greenland and around Iceland.
+The best-studied subpopulation of these whales is in the waters over “the Gully”–a large submarine canyon off Nova Scotia, Canada (location 44°N, 59°W).
+The Gully is the southernmost area that northern bottlenose whales consistently occupy in the western Atlantic (Wimmer & Whitehead 2004).
+In the mid North Atlantic, their range includes both the west and east coasts of Greenland and around Iceland.
 On the eastern side of the Atlantic, they are found from England north along most of the Norwegian coast and up to the west coast of Svalbard, preferring the deep waters of the Norwegian Sea.

 Migrations and movements

-From whaling data, both catch rates and sex ratios varied seasonally in different northeastern Atlantic locations (Benjaminsen 1972, Benjaminsen and Christensen 1979).
+From whaling data, both catch rates and sex ratios varied seasonally in different Northeastern Atlantic locations (Benjaminsen 1972, Benjaminsen & Christensen 1979).
 This has been interpreted as a result of the whales moving northward in spring and southward in the fall.
-Strandings on the shores of Europe and Ireland occur most frequently in late summer and autumn, suggesting southward migration at that time (summary in Whitehead and Hooker 2011).
-One bottlenose whale tagged in the northeast Atlantic did appear to migrate, travelling from Jan Mayen Island to the Azores between 22 June and 4 August 2015 (Miller et al. 2015).
+Strandings on the shores of Europe and Ireland occur most frequently in late summer and autumn, suggesting southward migration at that time (Whitehead & Hooker 2011).
+One bottlenose whale tagged in the North East Atlantic did appear to migrate, travelling from Jan Mayen Island to the Azores between 22nd June and 4th August 2015 (Miller et al. 2015).

-Further north, northern bottlenose whales have been sighted in the Labrador Sea – Baffin Bay area during the winter, which seems to indicate that they too do not migrate seasonally (Reeves et al. 1993, Whitehead and Hooker 2012).
+Further north, northern bottlenose whales have been sighted in the Labrador Sea – Baffin Bay area during the winter, which seems to indicate that they too do not migrate seasonally (Reeves et al. 1993, Whitehead & Hooker 2012).

-It could be that these whales have various migration strategies, even within a single population, with some individuals, age or sex classes migrating large distances, some small distances and some not at all.
+It could be that these whales have various migration strategies, even within a single population, with some individuals, age or sex classes migrating large distances, some small distances, and some not at all.